Keep the Trail Access info current...

 Mountain Bike Trail

 Goldfields & Mining

-Metcalfes walking track is a 0.7km, grade 3 One Way hike located in the Crowdy Bay National Park, NSW.
+Metcalfes walking track is a 0.7km, grade 3 one way hike, located in the Crowdy Bay National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 This track is perfect for introducing the kids to the wonders of nature.
 They’ll love the chance to spot a koala or two along the way.
 Metcalfes walking track links Kylies Beach campground and Indian Head campground, via Kylie’s Hut walk-in campground in the northern section of Crowdy Bay National Park, near Port Macquarie.